How Search Engines Rank Sites: A Practical Guide to Ranking Factors

 Authority and Backlinks

-Backlinks remain one of the strongest ranking signals.
-When other reputable sites link to yours, Google treats those links as endorsements.
-Quality outweighs quantity.
-One link from an industry publication carries more weight than fifty from low-grade directories.
+Backlinks remain one of the strongest signals.
+When other reputable sites link to yours, a search engine treats those links as endorsements.
+Quality outweighs quantity: one link from an established industry publication carries more weight than many from low-grade directories.
+Domain-level authority builds gradually, which is why content quality and on-page work matter even more in a new store's early stretch.

 User Experience Signals

-Core Web Vitals, mobile usability, and HTTPS are confirmed ranking factors.
-Beyond the technical baseline, behavioral signals like click-through rate from search results and dwell time give Google indirect feedback on whether searchers find what they wanted.
+Core Web Vitals, mobile usability, and a secure connection are confirmed ranking factors.
+Beyond the technical baseline, behavioral signals like click-through rate from search results and how long visitors stay give a search engine indirect feedback on whether searchers found what they wanted.

 Not every signal deserves equal attention.
-The factors below have the highest practical impact for ecommerce sites doing $10k to $500k per month.
+The factors with the highest practical impact for ecommerce sites are these.

 Notice that several high-impact factors are also low-effort.
 Internal linking and schema markup often get overlooked, yet both can produce visible movement within weeks.